 The Family: The parents of George A. Bonelli (1869-1933) were Daniel Bommeli of Switzerland, and Ann Haigh, an Englishwoman.
 They met aboard ship in 1860 on their way to America.
 The Bommeli family name had been changed by Daniel’s father (Hans Georg Bommeli) in Switzerland when he became a Mormon before they emigrated in 1857.
-After much difficulty, Daniel and Ann founded the town of Rioville, Nevada Territory, a town than now lies beneath the waters of Lake Mead.
-Rioville is where George and his six siblings were born and several died, one brother as a result of a rattlesnake bite.
+After much difficulty, Daniel and Ann founded the town of Rioville, Nevada Territory, a town that once sat beneath the waters of Lake Mead when it was full; now building foundations can be found there.
+Rioville is where George and his six siblings were born, and several died--one brother as a result of a rattlesnake bite.

 Effie Ellen Tarr (1875-1961) was the daughter of W.A.L.
 Tarr and Addie C. Wyman.
 Mr. Tarr was the Santa Fe Railroad station master in Kingman in the early 1900’s.
 Effie, an energetic and progressive young woman, was employed at the Kingman railroad depot as telegraph operator for two years before she and George were married.
 The couple became parents of nine children while living in their first house, one of whom died in 1905 (Alfred) during a scarlet fever epidemic.

-Each of the eight remaining children made their own unique mark in history.
-Though most moved from Kingman to live in other places, the Bonelli House remained the epicenter of happy family gatherings for two generations.
+Each of their eight remaining children have made their own unique mark in history.
+Though most moved from Kingman to live in other places, the Bonelli House remained the epicenter of happy family gatherings for two generations, including the centennial gathering in 2015.
 The Bonelli’s seventh child, bachelor Joseph (1907-1974), was the last of the family to live in the house.
-With the help of his nephew, Ben Bonelli, an attorney in San Francisco at the time, Joseph and the City of Kingman reached agreement for the sale of the Bonelli property (entire city block).
-Escrow closed at the end of December 1973; the contract stipulated that the house and its quarter of the block would be maintained as an historical site.
+With the help of his nephew, Ben Bonelli, an attorney in San Francisco at the time, Joseph and the City of Kingman reached agreement for the sale of the Bonelli property.
+Escrow closed at the end of December 1973; the contract stipulated that the house and its grounds would be properly maintained and placed on the National Register of historical sites.

 430 East Spring Street